By Heather Mills, Agriculture Program Manager

 reach the limit of the virtual fence, they hear a series of beeps from the collar.
 If livestock continue their direction of travel beyond the boundaries of the virtual fence, they receive a benign shock.
 Cattle have demonstrated the ability to learn the virtual fencing cues, eventually responding to the audio cue alone.

 This year, over 1000 cows are collared in Chaffee County; this is up from 500 cows last year.
-Of the initial 6 ranchers in the pilot program, 6 are still involved, and a 7th producer joined the program, and all have increased their use of the technology by collaring more of their livestock.
-In the spring of 2024, three additional base stations were deployed by helicopter to remote locations with the help of the USFS and local ranching community.
+Of the initial six ranchers in the pilot program, six are still involved, and a seventh producer joined the program, and all have increased their use of the technology by collaring more of their livestock.
+In May 2024, three new base stations were deployed by helicopter to remote locations with the help of the US Forest Service and local ranchers.
 These towers provided coverage in grazing areas where we found gaps in service to the collars.
 To date, 16 base stations are up and running within reach for our local ranching community.

 The technology of virtual fencing is fascinating and can be complicated to understand if you aren’t exposed to how it actually works on the ground.
 Recently, I had the opportunity to spend a day with local ranchers, Kate and Brice Lewis, Owner/Operators of the Lewis Lazy L Ranch, who are in their third year using the virtual fence technology on their grazing permits in Leadville and Trout Creek Pass.
 We were joined by long-time Conservancy supporters, Denny Arter and Tim Martin, and received an in-person education of virtual fence in action.